 The SWISS fund for technical assistance was established following a grant from the Swiss Government.
-The funds were to be utilised for EADB's institution building support, staff training, corporate strategy and restructuring study.
-The Bank began utilising this grant for capacity building through offering scholarships and training for selected East African lawyers through the extractive industries seminars and medical training.
-During the year ended 31 December 2022, the Bank utilised part of the grant amounting to USD 16,000 (2021: USD 18,000).
+The funds were to be utilized for EADB's institution building support, staff training, corporate strategy and restructuring study.
+The Bank began utilizing this grant for capacity building through offering scholarships and training for selected East African lawyers through the extractive industries seminars and medical training.
+The grant was fully utilized in 2022 so there was no transaction during the year ended 31 December 2023 (2022: USD 16,000).